SEB-Core/mongoose-recipes/README.md

 package-lock.json
 ```

 ***ALWAYS put `/node_modules` in your gitignore.
 It is bad practice to push up these files.
-Putting your `package-lock.json` is an optional step.***
+Putting your `package-lock.json` is an optional step sine it contains install information for your specific operating system.***

 [📖 Back to Top](#-table-of-contents)

 ---

-## Setting Up Our Express Server
+## Setting Up Your Express Server

-We need a file to set up our Express server.
-By convention, we'll create a `server.js` file in the root of our directory.
+You need a file to set up your Express server.
+By convention, you'll create a `server.js` file in the root of your repository.

 ```sh
 touch server.js
 ```

-In this file, we'll import the express library.
+In this file, you'll import the Express library.

 ```js
 const express = require('express')
 ```

-We also want to import and set up Morgan for logging.
+You also will want to import and set up Morgan for logging.

 ```js
 const logger = require('morgan')
 ```

-Next, we'll import Method Override.
-We'll need this later when we set up our forms.
+Next, you'll import Method Override.
+You'll need this later when you set up your forms.

 ```js
 const methodOverride = require('method-override')
 ```

-Because this app will have authentication, we also need to set up Express Session.
+Because this app will have authentication, you will also need to set up Express Session.

 ```js
 const session = require('express-session')
 ```

-Bring in `dotenv` so we can access our `.env` file.
+Bring in `dotenv` so you can access your `.env` file.

 ```js
 require('dotenv').config()
 ```

-Now that we've imported these libraries, we need to put them to use.
+Now that you've imported these libraries, you need to put them to use.
 Below your imports:

 ```js
 const app = express()